-It is well-known that when transmission of waves across several media takes place, one has to take into account a multiple scattering process.\ Referring again to Fig. \ref{figBarrier}, a wave incoming from the left towards the barrier first encounters the left edge of the barrier.\ We set again $A_{1}=1$, and complete the boundary conditions by requiring that there is no wave coming towards the barrier from the right (so that at $x=+\infty$ there is only a transmitted wave), setting $B_{3}=0$.

-Consider therefore the asymptotically free (at $x=-\infty$) wave coming toward the barrier.\ Reflection takes place with amplitude $r_{l}^{i}$, which is the reflection amplitude of a step.
-The transmitted amplitude at that point, $t_{l}^{i}$ is that of a step, but the wave traveling inside the barrier reaches the right edge, at which part of it gets transmitted, with amplitude $t_{r}^{i}$, and part reflected with amplitude $r_{r}^{i}.$ This reflected wave travels back towards the left side of the barrier, getting reflected and transmitted with coefficients $r_{l} ^{o}$ and $t_{l}^{o}$.
-This process is iterated an infinite number of times, and the overall reflection and transmission amplitudes, $B_{2}$ and $A_{3}$ (as well as the amplitudes inside the barrier, at least in the rectangular barrier case) appear as
+It is well-known that when transmission of waves across several media takes place, one has to take into account a multiple scattering process.\ Referring again to Fig. \ref{figBarrier}, consider an asymptotically free (at $x=-\infty$) wave coming toward the barrier (we set again $A_{1}=1$ and $B_{3}=0$).
+Reflection of the incoming wave on the barrier takes place with amplitude $r_{l}^{i}$, which is the reflection amplitude of a step.
+The transmitted amplitude at that point, $t_{l}^{i}$ is that of a step, but the wave traveling inside the barrier reaches the right edge and gets transmitted and reflected with amplitudes $t_{r}^{i}$ and $r_{r}^{i}$.
+This reflected wave travels back towards the left side of the barrier, getting reflected and transmitted with coefficients $r_{l}^{o}$ and $t_{l}^{o}$.
+This process is iterated an infinite number of times yielding

-The amplitudes obtained by using this Multiple Scattering Expansion (MSE, also called Multiple Reflection Expansion \cite{paper1} ) approach should match those obtained by employing the usual connection formulas at the boundaries, but this will happen only provided the sums in Eq. (\ref{iter}) converge.
+The amplitudes obtained by using this Multiple Scattering Expansion (MSE) should match those obtained by employing the usual connection formulas at the boundaries, but this will happen only provided the sums in Eq. (\ref{iter}) converge.